valentineezeja/python-course/tuples-and-sets/NOTES.md

 NB: assuming items is a disctionary {1,2,3,4}
 running cat.items returns a tuple while running cat will return a dictionary
+Tuples are faster than sets and used to protect data that you don't want changed

 # Tuple Methods:
 - count